plausible/docs/docs/download-invoices.md

 To download your invoices, find the "**Invoices**" section.
 You'll see the list of your invoices and you can download the individual invoice by clicking on the link button.

 You can change the billing address by opening your invoice and clicking the "Edit business address".

+Unfortunately, changing a country associated with a subscription is not possible due to legal and tax reasons.
+Suppose you wish to link the service to a company registered in a different country.
+You can wait until the current subscription expires, then cancel the subscription and resubscribe again from the same account with the address in the new country.
+You will not lose any of the data in this process.

 If you haven't added your company details during the subscription process, you can open an invoice and click on the "Add address & VAT Number" link to do so.